Brian Mwila: Platinum Stars

 Following an impressive showing with Zambia at the 2017 COSAFA Cup in South Africa, Mwila was courted by PSL sides Baroka and Platinum Stars.
 An agreement was reached with Baroka in July 2017 but the player later elected to join Platinum Stars on a three-year contract after the club offered him an improved deal.

 Having missed the opening months of the season through an injury sustained on international duty, he made his debut for the club on 19 October, coming on as a second-half substitute in a 1–1 PSL draw with Orlando Pirates.
 In December 2017, having made only a handful of appearances for the club, Mwila returned to Zambia for the Christmas holidays but failed to return for the second half of the season.

 Buildcon

 Following his departure from Platinum Stars, Mwila signed for Buildcon in February 2018.
 There he spent four months at the club but scored only twice before leaving at the end of the season.
 In June 2018, Mwila was again involved in a transfer controversy when he was reported to have signed for Egyptian Premier League club Smouha on a three-year contract.
-It was later revealad that he had never signed a contract with the Egyptian side and he temporarily remained a Buildcon player.
+It was later revealed that he had never signed a contract with the Egyptian side and he temporarily remained a Buildcon player.